Marcel Carné | Drôle de drame

 fondness for staircases.

-pre-1945 Carné.
-The second thriller half is livelier than first soap opera half.
+The thriller second half is livelier than the soap opera first half.

 This film plays a lot like a John Waters parody, such as Polyester.